conda-forge/cfep/cfep-12.md

 team should be made aware by the Core team in a github issue on the feedstock and notified using the github handles of the maintenance team members.

-A specified time period would be given to the maintenance team to respond to the claim and a specified time period would be given to address the issue.
+A week would be given to the maintenance team to respond to the claim and a week would be given to address the issue.

 If the issue is not addressed after the specified time period, the package will be moved to the broken label.